dmbarbour/glas/docs/GlasCLI.md

 ## Bootstrap

-Pre-bootstrap implementations of the glas executable might support only a limited subset of the effects API, such as read-write to console and access to an in-memory database.
+Pre-bootstrap implementations of the glas executable might support only a limited subset of the effects API, such as console IO, an in-memory database, and perhaps the HTTP interface.
 To work within these limits, I propose to bootstrap by writing an executable binary to standard output then redirecting to a file.

     # build
     /usr/bin/glas --run glas-binary > /tmp/glas